-- Exclusions – specific services that are not covered at all.
+- Exclusions.
+Are specific services that you do not have cover for, at all.

-- Restrictions – services that are covered to a limited extent, which means you will have greater out-of-pocket expense.
-Restricted benefits are not sufficient to cover the full hospital cost of private hospital admission and you will need to pay for the difference in cost.
-Sometimes this is called a co-payment.
+- Restricted benefits are not sufficient to cover the full hospital cost of private hospital admission.
+You will need to pay the difference.

 - Benefit limitation periods – which pay reduced benefits on one or more services for a set period of time after the waiting period, then pay full benefits after this period.